datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 We perform read alignment or mapping to determine where in the genome our reads originated from.
 There are a number of tools to choose from and, while there is no gold standard, there are some tools that are better suited for particular NGS analyses.
 We will be using the [Burrows Wheeler Aligner (BWA)](http://bio-bwa.sourceforge.net/), which is a software package for mapping low-divergent sequences against a large reference genome.

 The alignment process consists of two steps:

 1. Indexing the reference genome
 2. Aligning the reads to the reference genome

 # Setting up

-First we will link in the reference genome data into our `data/` directory. `ln` stands for link.
-Hardlinks typically only work for files (not directories), and they basically act as another name for the same data that is stored on your harddrive.
-However here, we use the `-s` flag, which stands for a symbolic link (symlink).
-A symlink creates a file that stores the path of another file.
-This allows you to access the information in that file with a new path without moving the data on your hard drive.

-Although copying our data would accomplish something similar, this way, the data only lives in one place on our hard drive, thereby taking up less space.
-This becomes important when your files become very large.
-Symbolic links allow you to have the data in one location on your hard drive, but call it from many.
+First we download the reference genome for *E. coli* REL606.
+Although we could copy or move the file with `cp` or `mv`, most genomics workflows begin with a download step, so we will practice that here.

 ~~~
 $ cd ~/dc_workshop
-$ ln -s ~/.dc_sampledata_lite/ref_genome/ data/
+$ curl -L -O data/ref_genome/ecoli_rel606.fasta ftp://dummy.fa
 ~~~
 {: .bash}

-We will also link in a set of trimmed FASTQ files to work with.
+We will also download a set of trimmed FASTQ files to work with.
 These are small subsets of our real trimmed data, and will enable us to run our variant calling workflow quite quickly.

 ~~~
-$ ln -s ~/.dc_sampledata_lite/trimmed_fastq_small/ data/
+$ $ curl -L -O data/trimmed-fastq-small/ ftp://dummy.fa
 ~~~
 {: .bash}